-It’ll soon be time to drink beer on the pier at the Cunard Centre as pre-sale tickets for Halifax Seaport Cider & Beerfest 2019 go on sale on May 17 at 11 a.m.
+It’ll soon be time to drink beer on the pier at the Cunard Centre.
+Tickets for Halifax Seaport Cider & Beerfest 2019 are on sale now.
 Seaport is Atlantic Canada’s largest and oldest craft-beer festival.

 “When we started 13 years ago, we were happy to have anyone there who brewed beer,” says Brian Titus, Garrison Brewing Co. owner and Halifax Seaport Cider and Beerfest co-organizer.
 “It was us, Propeller, Granite, Rudders, and that was about it.
 Surprise, surprise: there was Corona and Molson Canadian pouring.
 While it might not have thrilled us from a style perspective, we needed to have beer.
 But every year it got better in terms of what we can choose and what we can choose not [to feature].”

 The tap list is in progress, but Titus estimates the distribution will be about 60% Maritime and 25% Maine, with a fresh pallet of Irish craft beer and a few other international offerings.
 Expect over 300 beers, ciders, and meads.
 Last year cider represented 20% of all brands at the festival.

 The festival featured Maine beers since day one, but this year Seaport hosts the Maine Beer Box.
 The 40-foot refrigerated shipping container features 78 taps of fresh craft beer.
 Ocean transport means it only takes two days to ship beer from Portland to Halifax.